bayofmany/peapod/README.md

 This project is similar to the [Totorom](https://github.com/BrynCooke/totorom) library created by Bryn Cook and the [Ferma](https://github.com/Syncleus/Ferma) library created by Jeffrey Phillips Freeman.
 The main differences are:
 * Peapod is based upon Tinkerpop 3.
 * Like Tinkerpop 2 Frames, Peapod uses code generation to implement the framed vertex and edge classes.
-It allows to create a rich application domain model based on the underlying Tinkerpop graph.
 Unlike Frames and Ferma, the code is generated at compile-time using annotation processors.
-The generated java source code is completely transparent and readable by the developer.
-There is no startup cost of runtime code generation and the use of reflection is limited in order to have minimal performance overhead.
+The generated java source code is completely transparent.
+There is no code generation at runtime, so no additional startup cost, and the use of reflection is limited in order to have minimal performance overhead.
 * In a next iteration, the peapod generator will generate a full DSL to traverse your domain model using the [Traversal API in Tinkerpop 3](http://www.tinkerpop.com/docs/3.0.0.M7/#_domain_specific_languages)

 To integrate peapod in your project, include the following dependency.
 (Still working towards a first working release).